Apple’s iOS 12.1 update brings new features, fixes, and patches to the iPhone, iPad, and iPod touch. Its also brought problems to some iOS 12 owners.

 Jailbreak developers haven’t released anything for iOS 12 or any of Apple’s newer iOS 11 updates.
 The only way you can jailbreak a device is if it’s running an older version of iOS 11.
-Unfortunately, there’s no way to downgrade to anything older than iOS 12.0.
+Unfortunately, there’s no way to downgrade.

-For more on the iOS 12 jailbreak, see our guide.
+For more on the iOS 12 jailbreak, take a look at our guide.

 In addition to those patches, iOS 12 delivers new security features aimed at protecting you and the data you store on your device.
 These include:

 Long story short, if you store sensitive data on your iPhone, iPad, or iPod touch, you have some really good reasons to upgrade to iOS 12.1.1 today.